 There are different types of boundary disputes including those between commercial and agricultural neighbours but the most common by far is between neighbours in residential properties.
 It is not surprising that the number of boundary disputes continues to increase as more and more houses are built.

 There are a wide range of boundary disputes that can arise from the simple matters of which way around a fence should face and overhanging foliage to the more complicated matters such as the location of a boundary position.

-There is a general misconception that disputes as to the location of a boundary can easily be resolved by looking at Land Registry plans.
+There is a general misconception that boundary disputes as to the location of a boundary can easily be resolved by looking at Land Registry plans.
 In fact, Land Registry plans only give a general position of the land and not an accurate one.
-Therefore there is a possibility that land that appears to be yours on the Land Registry plan could actually belong to your neighbour and vice versa.
+So there is a possibility that land that appears to be yours on the Land Registry plan could actually belong to your neighbour and vice versa.
 This is a very specialist area of law and litigation can be very expensive.
-For this reason you will require a solicitor with experience in this area who can advise you on the merits of your case and assist you in bringing about a cost effective resolution to your problem; this is experience that we at Neves possess.
+You will need an experienced solicitor who can advise you on the merits of your case and assist you in bringing about a cost effective resolution to your problem.

 We can provide you with advice and act on your behalf in any dispute as to your boundary by way of negotiation and mediation.
-If the dispute cannot be resolved without the need for court proceedings then we are experienced in making applications and defending proceedings for injunctions or declarations by the court.
+If the dispute cannot be resolved without the need for court proceedings the team are expert in making applications and defending proceedings for injunctions or declarations by the court.